wp-blocks/modul-r/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/pools/c/8g9fVFSHkc
-Tags: blog, e-commerce, portfolio, one-column, grid-layout, custom-background, custom-header, custom-logo, custom-menu, editor-style, featured-images, full-width-template, block-styles, wide-blocks, sticky-post, threaded-comments, translation-ready
+Tags: blog, e-commerce, portfolio, one-column, grid-layout, custom-background, custom-header, custom-logo, custom-menu, editor-style, featured-images, full-width-template, block-styles, wide-blocks, sticky-post, threaded-comments, translation-ready, accessibility-ready

 Modul R is a powerful and flexible theme that provides a fast way to create an awesome website, it's designed to be a starter theme to hack, it comes with a kit of reusable parts and functions.
 Uses the Gulp task runner to automatize boring tasks!